Thor Longus

 Ednam lies close to the Northumberland border with Roxburghshire.
 The charter states that he repopulated the settlement with his own followers and built a church.
 The charter grants the church to the monks of St Cuthbert.
 There survives the notice of this grant given by Thor to his lord Earl David (future David I of Scotland), as well as Earl David's confirmation of the same grant.

 Thor had a brother named Leofwine, mentioned in Thor's charter as requiring "redemption".
 Leofwine "the monk" was commemorated in the Martyrology of the Durham Cantor's book for June 2 (day of death), and in the same source Thor Longus was commemorated for May 14.
 The year of his death and descendants are not known, but Ednam appears to have been transferred into the Crown's hands by 1136, so he can be presumed dead by that date.

-Several Scottish families/clans claim either lineage or name-sake of Thor Longus (Longus is Latin for 'Long/Laing/Lang meaning 'Tall' in Anglish/German/Scots/etc):
+Several Scottish families/clans claim either lineage or name-sake of Thor Longus (Longus is Latin for 'Long/Laing/Lang meaning 'Tall' in Anglish/German/Scots/etc, but new evidence suggests as noted above that this may be a reference to Langecaestr/Lungecester/Longovicum of Lanchester within the Bishopric of Durham and the town, Roman fort, and peoples important role to the Bishop and Community of St Cuthbert):